 Warm weather can also increase droppings and odor buildup, so consistent patio maintenance during this season makes a big difference.

 Fall brings cooler temperatures and preparation for migration.
-Many bird species form larger flocks and seek staging areas to rest or feed before traveling.
+Migratory bird species form larger flocks and seek staging areas to rest or feed before traveling.
 These temporary roosting groups can cause heavy contamination in a short time.

-Deterrent Tips for Fall
+Bird Deterrent Tips for Fall

 - Use sound deterrents or visual deterrents like shiny objects and aluminum foil to create an unstable environment.